SamK/check_iftraffic_nrpe.py/README.md

 Prerequisites
 -------------

-* Python 2.x
+* Python
 * The python-argparse library

 Compatibility
 -------------

-This script has been tested under Python 2.x only.
+* This script has been tested under Python 2.7 only.
-I don't know if it works unders Python 3.
+* It is not compatible with Python 2.4

-This script has been tested under Nagios 3.x only.
+* It has been tested under Nagios 3.x only.
-I have no idea how it behaves with older versions.

 Usage examples
 --------------